 I have new carpet.

 Within seconds my cats dug their claws into it.
 I screamed.
-There are now cat scratching posts scattered amongst the house.
+Now there are cat scratching posts scattered amongst the house.

 The seams aren’t perfect, but they will smooth out after enough foot traffic.